- Class: Actinopterygii

 The name archer fish reflects its ability to take down prey both underwater and above the water by spitting an “arch” of water at it.

 Body bands.
 There are seven different species of archer fish, and all vary in band pattern.
 The most common is the banded archer fish.
 Their body is silver with a gold tint across the back.
 They have four to six vertical bands across the body.
 The first one drapes across the eye and the last is around the anal fin.
-The other species of archer fish are all similar in color, but some do have spots and/or fewer bands.
+The other types of archer fish are all similar in color, but some do have spots and/or fewer bands.

 Fish eyes.
 Archer fish have more developed eyes than most fish.
 The binocular vision allows them to focus forward and judge longer distances to aid their hunting technique.
 While archer fish mouths go above the surface to shoot down prey, the rest of the body remains submerged.
 Their eyesight does not account for refraction of light against the water, so they must learn to aim for accuracy.
 Small fry quickly learn the best place to see a prey item is directly underneath it.